DeveloperLx/Android-Development-Tutorials-translation/Beginning Android Development Part One Installing Android Studio.md

     <p>Keep reading for the <a href="http://www.raywenderlich.com/120508/beginning-android-development-tutorial-android-studio" sl-processed="1">next part of the series</a>, where you’ll take a tour of Android Studio.</p>
     <p>In the meantime, you can follow Android — like any language or framework, Android’s development community is a strong asset and supplier of endless reference.
 It’s never too soon or too late to start checking out Google’s <a href="https://events.google.com/io/ " target="_blank " title="Google I/O " sl-processed="1">I/O conference</a>, <a href="http://android-developers.blogspot.com/ " target="_blank " title="Android Developers blog " sl-processed="1">Android Developers blog</a> or <a href="https://www.youtube.com/user/androiddevelopers " target="_blank " title="Android Developer videos" sl-processed="1 ">Android Developer videos</a>.</p>
     <p><i>The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the Creative Commons 3.0 Attribution License.</i></p>
-    <p>I hope you enjoyed this beginning Android development tutorial — you’ve successfully installed Android Studio and are now ready to take on the world of Android development.
-If you have any questions or comments, please join the discussion in the comments below.</p>
 </div>